 I didn't have time to bake a whole turkey just yet, but I wanted to share a fun stuffing idea that I saw in a few magazines a few years ago.

 Stuffins!!!
 That's right!
 Stuffing baked in a muffin pan.
 How fun are these individual servings?!?!?

 Scoop it into your pan right before baking.
-You may need to add a little more time to your baking time because the mixture will be cold.
+You may need to add a little more time to the baking time because the mixture will be cold.

-You can also spread the stuffing mixture into a baking dish and bake it the regular way.
+You can also spread the stuffing mixture into a baking dish and bake it the regular way if you like.

 Either way, it is delicious with gravy poured all over it.
 Man, now I am so ready for Thanksgiving dinner and all those yummy dishes.

 (original photo from November 2012)

 - Classic Green Bean Casserole

 Love a recipe you tried from Inside BruCrew Life?